hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/data/README.md

 The result of the flow analysis is saved to `flows.csv`.

 ### PoC - Unauthorized Access Attack
-The unauthorized traffic used for the evaluation in the PoC (PLC6 -> PLC5) is saved to `unauthorized.pcap`.
+The unauthorized traffic used for the evaluation in the PoC (PLC6 -> PLC5; derived from communication between PLC1 and PLC6, IP-addresses adjusted) is saved to `unauthorized.pcap`.